Cation-chloride cotransporter: Structure

-NCC proteins are dimers in the membrane and contain 12 TMSs.
+The NaCl cotransporter proteins are dimers in the membrane and contain 12 transmembrane spanners.

 Two splice variants of NKCC2 are identical except for a 23 aa membrane domain.
 They have different affinities for Na+, K+ and Cl−.
 This segment (residues 216-233 in NKCC2) were examined for ion selectivity.
 Residue 216 affects K+ binding while residue 220 only affects Na+ binding.
 These two sites are presumed to be adjacent to each other.

 Each of the major types of CCC family members in mammals exist as paralogous isoforms.
 These may differ in substrates transported.
-For example, of the four currently recognized KCl transporters, KCC1 and KCC4 both recognize KCl with similar affinities, but KCC1 exhibits anion selectivity: Cl− > SCN− = Br− > PO > I−, while KCl4 exhibits anion selectivity: Cl− > Br− > PO = I− > SCN−.
+For example, of the four currently recognized KCl transporters, KCC1 and KCC4 both recognize KCl with similar affinities, but KCC1 exhibits anion selectivity: Cl− > SCN− = Br− > PO > I−, while KCC4 exhibits anion selectivity: Cl− > Br− > PO = I− > SCN−.
 Both are activated by cell swelling under hypotonic conditions.
 These proteins may cotransport water (H2O).